azot-dev/cortex/README.md

 # XCore

-This package is not ready to use yet, some things are still missing, like a correct documentation, some hooks and the React Provider, don't hesitate to create issues if you have any problem
+This package is not ready to use yet, some things are still missing, like a correct documentation, some hooks, don't hesitate to create issues if you have any problem
 PR welcome :)
 ## Purpose

 React is a library not a framework, it has been created to reflect the changes of some variables (the states) to the UI, nothing else. x-core comes as the missing brick of React, and will give all the keys to create the perfect architecture of your app, keeping your code readable and your app scalable.

 With this you could:

 - share your code between React and React Native (and any other JS framework)
-- test your logic directly with Jest (no more react-testing-library to test your data over your UI)
+- test your logic directly with Jest (no more react-testing-library to test your data over the UI)
 - code in test driven development (TDD)
 - create a clean architecture with the port/adapter pattern
 - keep each part of your logic well separated thanks to services

 All of that using oriented object programming!
-It is the perfect lib for creating a strong scalable app

-## Usage

 ### Getting started